Hesketh Hesketh-Prichard: Labrador

 Hesketh-Prichard first visited Atlantic Canada in August 1903, travelling up the coasts of Labrador and Newfoundland, and donating the heads of stags he had shot to the Newfoundland Exhibition then in London.
 He returned in October 1904, this time with his mother, and the cricketer Teddy Wynyard.
 His most ambitious trip to the region was however in July 1910, when he undertook to explore the interior of Labrador, saying "it seemed to us a pity that such a terra incognita should continue to exist under the British flag".
 This same territory had claimed the life of writer Leonidas Hubbard a few years earlier.
 He described his journey up the Fraser River to access Indian House Lake on George River in the popular Through Trackless Labrador in 1911.

-His reputation was such that former president Theodore Roosevelt, a fellow writer, explorer and hunter, wrote to him, commending him on his latest book, which he described as the best that season, and asking to meet him.
+His reputation was such that former President of the United States Theodore Roosevelt, a fellow writer, explorer and hunter, wrote to him, commending him on his latest book, which he described as the best that season, and asking to meet him.

 Further writing

 In 1904, the mother-and-son writing team produced The Chronicles of Don Q., a collection of short stories featuring the fictional rogue Don Quebranta Huesos, a Spanish Robin Hood-like figure who was fierce to the evil rich but kind-hearted to the virtuous poor.
 A second collection, The New Chronicles of Don Q. followed in 1906.
 The pair produced a full-length novel, Don Q.'s Love Story, in 1909.
 Don Q. was brought to the stage in 1921 when it was performed at the Apollo Theatre, London.
 In 1925, the book was reworked as a Zorro vehicle by screenwriters Jack Cunningham and Lotta Woods; the United Artists silent film Don Q, Son of Zorro was produced by Douglas Fairbanks, who also starred as its lead character.
 The New York Times rated the film one of its top ten movies of the year.

 In 1913, writing on his own, Hesketh-Prichard created the crime-fighting figure November Joe, a hunter and backwoodsman from the Canadian wilderness.
 It was broadcast as a radio play by the BBC on 23 September 1970.
+In 1921, he wrote Sport in Wildest Britain, in which he shared his experiences of bird shooting, particularly in the Outer Hebrides.

 Despite his reputation as a hunter, he campaigned to end the clubbing of grey seals around the coast.
 Aided by his friend Charles Lyell MP, he was successful in seeing the Grey Seals (Protection) Act passed unopposed in 1914, Britain's first legal protection for non-game mammals.
 His article "Slaughtered for Fashion" in the March 1914 Pearson's Magazine argued to protect birds from plume hunting, their large-scale slaughter for hat feathers.